The Reality of Google Voice: Overview of Features, Costs, and Benefits

 - Who is Google Voice for?

-Designed primarily for small businesses, Google Voice makes kicking off your calling operations simple with affordable pricing, easy onboarding, and basic VoIP features, including calls, video meetings, text messaging, and voicemail. - What should you look out for?
+Designed primarily for small businesses, Google Voice makes kicking off your calling operations simple.
+It offers affordable pricing, easy onboarding, and basic VoIP features, including calls, video meetings, text messaging, and voicemail. - What should you look out for?

-Google Voice lacks several key aspects necessary for growing businesses, including automation, 3rd party integrations, and international numbers.
-If you aim to expand locally or globally, you best look elsewhere. - Why consider other solutions?
+Google Voice lacks several key aspects necessary for growing businesses, including automation, 3rd party integrations, and International Numbers.
+If you aim to expand locally or globally, you’re better off looking elsewhere. - Why consider other solutions?

-No business can afford missing out on important calls.
-It results in a loss of customers, and losing customers means losing money.
+No business can afford to miss out on important calls.
+It results in a loss of customers, and we all know that losing customers means losing money.
 This is where VoIP services, including Google Voice, are an excellent help.

-Businesses use messaging more often than meets the eye.
-Google Voice allows you to send and receive SMS to your account.
-You can do so from Google Voice page, but also directly from your smartphone or laptop apps.
+Google Voice allows you to send from and receive SMS to your account.
+You can do so from Google Voice’s page, but also directly from your smartphone or laptop apps.
 Those serve as front-end messaging.

 All the messages are then saved on the website and uploaded in a well-organized format to Gmail, which makes them easy to search for.

-During Google Voice sign up, you can select your new number, including a wide range of area codes.
-It doesn’t have to be one that corresponds with your region.
+During Google Voice sign-up, you can select your new number, including a wide range of area codes.
+It doesn’t have to correspond with your region.
 You may pick any area you need for your business.
 For example 212 for New York City or 415 for San Francisco.

 Thanks to area codes, your current customers can call you directly on your cell phone or contact you on the same phone via Google Voice.

-You can easily avoid unwanted people getting access to your personal number, as well as regulate when you receive business calls.
-With Google Voice number, you can also choose the time frame in which calls get forwarded.
-The calls that come in outside of this time frame, for example after working hours, are directed to voicemail.
+You can easily avoid unwanted people getting access to your personal number, as well as regulate the hours when you receive business calls.
+The calls that come in after working hours, for example, will be directed to voicemail.

 Like many VoIP solutions, Google Voice allows you to redirect calls to several phone numbers.
-You can therefore share the same phone number on several platforms and let your team share the responsibility of answering phone calls with their own separate devices.
+This way, you can share the same phone number on several platforms and allow your team to answer phone calls with their own separate devices.

 Yet, there is one drawback.
-Setting this feature can be time consuming.
-It’s managed through the Google Workspace admin dashboard.
-Further, an IT admin has to set up linked numbers, as well as verify them with a 6 digit code.
+Setting this feature up on Google Voice can be time-consuming as you need to create custom rules for all the possible forwarding options.
+Plus, an IT admin has to set up linked numbers, as well as verify them with a 6-digit code before being able to set automation rules.

 How Does Google Voice Work?

 Understanding how your desired VoIP system works is crucial for making an informed decision.
-That’s why we will now take an in-depth look at how Google Voice works.
+That’s why we’ll now take an in-depth look at how Google Voice works.

 Basics

-In order to use Google Voice, you’ll need a device with a stable internet connection, such as a smartphone, tablet, laptop or desk computer.
-It works through wi-fi and data plan, so you can connect during commuting.
+To use Google Voice, you’ll need a device with a stable internet connection, such as a smartphone, tablet, laptop, or desk computer.
+It works through wi-fi and a data plan, so you can connect during commuting.
 No hardware is necessary, though you may use headphones.

 Integrations

-In comparison with other SaaS softwares, the Google Voice integration palette is not so rich.
-While CloudTalk integrates with almost 40 industry leading solutions (HubSpot, Salesforce, Zapier, and more), Google Voice pairs mostly with other Google services, like Calendar, Gmail, Drive or the above-mentioned Hangouts.
+In comparison with other SaaS software, the Google Voice integration palette isn’t so rich.
+While CloudTalk integrates with almost 40 industry-leading solutions (HubSpot, Salesforce, Zapier, and more), Google Voice pairs mostly with other Google services, like Calendar, Gmail, Drive, or the above-mentioned Hangouts.
 It is also compatible with a Polycom personal computer-based desktop video conferencing hardware system.

 Further, you can also use Smith software, which offers an option to have live chat or a virtual receptionist.